LASIK in Korea Review: My 1-Week SMILE LASIK Journey in Seoul

 ② VisuMax 800 equipment

 This one I found through Reddit, actually.
-Multiple threads mentioned the VisuMax 800 as the current top-tier machine for SMILE LASIK — apparently it's in the top 1–2 globally in terms of safety and precision.
+Multiple threads mentioned the VisuMax 800 as the current top-tier machine for SMILE LASIK.
+Apparently it's in the top 1–2 globally in terms of safety and precision.
 Once I saw it come up that many times from different people, I made it a hard requirement.

 I asked Millie to only recommend clinics that had this machine.
+Bright Eye Clinic checked that box too.

 ③ English-speaking coordinator on-site

-4. The Full Process: Before, During, and After LASIK in Korea
+3. The Full Process: Before, During, and After LASIK in Korea

 Quick overview of my timeline: I was in Korea for about a week total.
-I arrived, had my eye exam and surgery the next morning, stayed for recovery, did a follow-up check five days later, then flew to Japan.

 Here's the breakdown:

-📋 Before Surgery
+📋 Before SMILE LASIK

-Booking
+- Booking

-🔬 Surgery Day
+🔬 SMILE LASIK Day

 1. Getting there / check-in

-First stop was the 1F reception desk — I showed my passport, filled out a questionnaire in the waiting area, and sat down.
+First stop was the 1F reception desk.
+I showed my passport, filled out a questionnaire in the waiting area, and sat down.

 2. Eye exam (about 1 hour)